The short version

 Enterprise tenant-rep practice targeting Fortune 500

 → ZoomInfo.Large-corporate research, org charts, enterprise contact enrichment, intent signals.
-This is ZoomInfo's sweet spot, and I would not try to replace it with SCAYLED for that workflow.
+This is ZoomInfo's sweet spot, and SCAYLED is not built to replace it for that workflow.

 Transactional CRE brokerage (lease/sale on specific listings)